insight-creative/insight-creative.github.io/services/index.md

 ### Strategic.
 Conversational.
 Engaging.

-Social media and social network marketing are changing at a rapid pace.
-Let us keep up with the latest advancements; we'll work with you to determine the trends that will affect you and your customers.
-From LinkedIn profiles, Facebook pages and Google ads to Foursquare, blogging and more—a successful social media presence starts with strategy.
-We'll outline measurable objectives and integrate a strong social media program with your "traditional" marketing efforts.
+The social media landscape is changing at a rapid pace.
+Let us keep up with the latest advancements; we’ll work with you to determine the strategies, tactics and trends that will best attract and engage your customers.
+We’ll outline measurable objectives and integrate a strong social media program with your traditional marketing efforts.

+Services include: Strategy development, platform set-up or optimization, content creation, community monitoring and response, social media advertising, analytics and reporting.

 ---